Nikkor AF 75-300mm f/4.5-5.6 - Review / Test Report - Analysis

 Despite its relatively ambitious 4x zoom ratio the lens exhibits only a marginal

-degree of barrel distortions at 75mm and slight pincushion distortions towards
+degree of barrel distortion at 75mm and slight pincushion distortion towards

 the long end of the zoom range.